-Her most recent book, Make Social Learning Stick!
-How to Guide and Nurture Social Competence Through Everyday Routines and Activities, offers nearly 200 activities to help kids navigate the social world at home and in the community.
+Her most recent book, Make Social Learning and Stick!
+Practical Activities to Help Your Child Manage Emotions, Navigate Social Situations and Reduce Anxiety offers nearly 200 activities to help kids navigate the social world at home and in the community.
 Elizabeth wrote the book to provide parents and caregivers with practical tools for building social regulation skills in settings outside of school—at meals, while doing chores, and on holidays, outings, and other special occasions.
 The book was recognized with a Mom’s Choice award.

 In her blog Make Social Learning Stick!
 Elizabeth shares her own parenting and life experiences raising two boys.
 She also blogs for Communication Works and has written many articles over the years.
 Elizabeth is a member of American Speech-Language-Hearing Association (ASHA), California Speech-Language-Hearing Association, and the American Academy of Private Practice in Speech Pathology and Audiology (AAPPSPA).